How to Fix Inaccessible Hard Drive and Recover Lost Data on Windows 10/8/7/XP

 How to Fix: Corrupt master file table.
 Windows cannot recover master file table.

-When you see the error message showing up, the first question in your mind might be "What the heck is the master file table?"
+When you see the error message: Corrupt master file table, Windows cannot recover master file table showing up, the first question in your mind might be "What the heck is the master file table?"

 M3's diagnosis: The master file table (MFT) is a database of an NTFS volume.
 All information about your file, including its size, time and date stamps, permissions, and data content, is stored there.
 When you try to repair an inaccessible NTFS drive with CHKDSK command, it will return an error like 'Windows will attempt to recover master file table from disk.
 Windows cannot recover master file table.
 CHKDSK aborted.'